 - The inner VLAN tag of a customer packet entering the edge router of a service provider's network is mapped to an outer tag indicating the service provider VLAN that will carry this traffic across the 802.1Q tunnel.
 By default, the outer tag is based on the default VID of the edge router's ingress port.
-This process is performed in a transparent manner as described under "IEEE 802.1Q Tunneling" on page 134. - When priority bits are found in the inner tag, these are also copied to the outer tag.
+This process is performed in a transparent manner as described under "IEEE 802.1Q Tunneling" on page 181. - When priority bits are found in the inner tag, these are also copied to the outer tag.
 This allows the service provider to differentiate service based on the indicated priority and appropriate methods of queue management at intermediate nodes across the tunnel. - Rather than relying on standard service paths and priority queuing, QinQ VLAN mapping can be used to further enhance service by defining a set of differentiated service pathways to follow across the service provider's network for traffic arriving from specified inbound customer VLANs. - Note that all customer interfaces should be configured as access interfaces (that is, a user-to-network interface) and service provider interfaces as uplink interfaces (that is, a network-to-network interface).
 Use the Configure Interface page described in the next section to set an interface to access or uplink mode.

-- Interface Port or trunk identifier. - C-VID (Customer VLAN ID) VLAN ID or range of VLAN IDs for the inner VLAN tag.
-(Range: 1-4094) - S-VID (Service VLAN ID) VLAN ID for the outer VLAN tag.
+- Port Port identifier.
+(Range: 1-28) - Customer VLAN ID VLAN ID for the inner VLAN tag.
+(Range: 1-4094)

+◆ Service VLAN ID - VLAN ID for the outer VLAN tag.
 (Range: 1-4094)